Quick to Post Guide for Faculty Search - Table of Contents

 Here is the link if you are looking for the general chapter on Creating a Position.

 This chapter of articles have been assembled to help an administrator at an institution quickly be able to create a posting in Interfolio Faculty Search, and in doing so creating a template for the institution and/or unit.
 This guide can be accomplished with one users with an administrator account.

 How to Progress Through this Self Guided Training

 There are a total of 7 Core Sections to this training, each with required articles .

 At the bottom of every article, including this one, there will be a forward and back button so you can progress to the next article in the process or back to the last article you were at in this manual.

-Please Note: All 'Optional' articles are outside of this guide and instead are housed with our general help information.
+Please Note: All 'Optional' articles are outside of this guide and instead is housed with our general help information.
 Thus if you are relying on this guide, you must click on the links in the section guides, and then navigate back to this guide in order to keep progressing.

 At the beginning of each section, there is a section article to get information about what content will be covered in the upcoming content, such as: a summary, learning goals, vocabulary, required articles, and optional or additional resources.
 In addition to the help articles, a number of videos have been created to help depict the product in use so users can see how it looks in-action.

 Each section will contain links to let you jump and skip to the section you are intersted in, note that if you jump over an article, you need to go backwards to find it, or return to the section article and/or the table of contents.